-Sura 18’s importance in Muslim piety, noted last week, is affirmed in numerous ahadith.
+Sura 18’s importance in Muslim piety is affirmed in numerous ahadith.
 In one, a man was reciting the sura when “a cloud came down and spread over that man, and it kept on coming closer and closer to him till his horse started jumping (as if afraid of something).
 When it was morning, the man came to the Prophet, and told him of that experience.
-The Prophet said, ‘That was As-Sakina (tranquility) which descended because of (the recitation of) the Qur’an.’”
+The Prophet said, ‘That was As-Sakina (tranquility) which descended because of (the recitation of) the Qur’an.'”
 As-Sakina is an adaptation of the Hebrew Shekinah, which refers in Jewish tradition to God’s presence in the world, and the cloud clearly recalls the cloud that accompanies God’s presence in Biblical passages such as Exodus 40:35.
-Like other Biblical concepts imported into Islam – notably, Jesus as the “Word of God” — it doesn’t have this strong a connotation in Islamic thought.
+Like other Biblical concepts imported into Islam — notably, Jesus as the “Word of God” — it doesn’t have this strong a connotation in Islamic thought.

-Verses 60-82 of Sura 18 contain one of the strangest, most arresting stories in the entire Qur’an: that of the journey of Moses and Khidr, one of the great road-trip stories of all time.
+Sura 18 contains one of the strangest, most arresting stories in the entire Qur’an: that of the journey of Moses and Khidr, one of the great road-trip stories of all time (vv.
+60-82).
 Moses, traveling with his servant, forgets the fish they had carried along for their meal (vv.
 60-64).
 Returning to retrieve it, they encounter “one of Our servants, on whom We had bestowed Mercy from Ourselves and whom We had taught knowledge from Our own Presence,” (v.
 65).
 In Islamic tradition this man is identified as Al-Khadir or Al-Khidr, or, more commonly, Khidr, “the Green Man.”
 Some identify him as one of the prophets, others as a wali, a Muslim saint.
 Abu Hayyan Al-Gharnati, a fourteenth-century commentator on the Qur’an, points to v.
-82, in which Khidr says he didn’t act “of my own accord,” to argue that he was a prophet – for if he was prompted by someone else, who could have prompted a man so holy as to instruct a prophet like Moses except Allah himself?
-However, another fourteenth-century Islamic scholar, Ibn Taymiyya, noted that “the majority of the ‘ulema [Islamic scholars] believe that he was not a Prophet.”
+82, in which Khidr says he didn’t act “of my own accord,” to argue that he was a prophet — for if he was prompted by someone else, who could have prompted a man so holy as to instruct a prophet like Moses except Allah himself?
+However, another fourteenth-century Islamic scholar, Ibn Taymiyya, noted that “the majority of the ulema [Islamic scholars] believe that he was not a Prophet.”

 Khidr and Moses then get on a boat, which Khidr immediately scuttles — whereupon Moses breaks his promise for the first time, and upbraids Khidr (v.
 71); Khidr reminds him of his promise (vv.
 72-73).
 Shortly thereafter, Khidr murders a young man in an apparently random act, and Moses criticizes him again (v.
 74), with the same exchange about the promise then following (vv.
 75-76).
 Finally, Khidr rebuilds a wall that had fallen down in a town that had refused the two hospitality, and Moses scolds him yet again (v.
 77), for he could have gotten wages for his action, which the two could have used to buy food and lodging.